Graphs

 (I shoot JPEG, I have never bothered to configure dcraw to convert RAW images well, and I am way too much a non-professional for it to make a difference and for me to bother.)

-The old D100 still dominates by far, and the new D200 is on it's
+The old D100 still dominates the D200 slightly.

-When I learn some more R tricks, I will see if I can add get some more fun out of the numbers.
+If I ever learn some more R tricks, I will try to get some more fun out of the numbers.